-To evaluate the magnitude of the proposed project, the likelihood of the effects of the project, and the significance of the resources and uses that the project may affect, regulating agencies shall require that the applicant include consideration of the following factors in the inventory:
+Regulating agencies shall request that the following factors be considered for inclusion in the inventory to evaluate the magnitude of the proposed project, the likelihood of the effects of the project, and the significance of the resources and uses that may be affected by the project:

-- 1) Proposed factors associated with the development, placement, operation, maintenance, and decommissioning of the project: - A) Location (using maps, charts, descriptions, etc.); - B) Numbers and sizes of equipment, structures; - C) Methods, techniques, activities to be used; - D) Transportation and transmission systems needed for service and support; - E) Materials to be disposed of and method of disposal; - F) Physical and chemical properties of hazardous materials, if any, to be used or produced;
+- 1) Proposed factors associated with the development, placement, operation, and decommissioning of the project: - A) Location (using maps, charts, descriptions, etc.); - B) Numbers and sizes of equipment, structures; - C) Methods, techniques, activities to be used; - D) Transportation and transmission systems needed for service and support; - E) Materials to be disposed of and method of disposal; - F) Physical and chemical properties of hazardous materials, if any, to be used or produced; - G) Navigation aids; and - H) Proposed time schedule.

-1 2 G) Navigation aids; and H) Proposed time schedule.
+- 2) Location and description of all affected areas, including, but not limited to: - A) Site of the renewable energy facility; - B) Adjacent areas that may be affected by physical changes in currents and waves caused by the facility; - C) Utility corridor transiting territorial sea and ocean shore; and

-3
+1 2 D) Shoreland facilities

-4 2) Location and description of all affected areas, including, but not limited to:
+3 3) Physical and chemical conditions including, but not limited to: A) Water depth;

-5 A) Site of the renewable energy facility;
+5 B) Wave regime;

-6 B) Adjacent areas that may be affected by physical changes in currents and
+6 C) Current velocities;

-7 waves caused by the facility;
+7 D) Dispersal, horizontal transport, and vertical mixing characteristics;

-8 C) Utility corridor transiting territorial sea and ocean shore; and
+8 E) Meteorological conditions; and

-9 D) Shoreland facilities.
+9 F) Water quality.

-10
+10 -

-11 3) Physical and chemical conditions including, but not limited to:
+11 4) Bathymetry (bottom topography) and Shoreline Topography (LIDAR)

-12 A) Water depth;
+12 - / - may

-13 B) Wave regime;
+13

-14 C) Current velocities;
+14 5) Geologic structure, including, but not limited to:

-15 D) Dispersal, horizontal transport, and vertical mixing characteristics;
+15 - / A) geologic hazards, such as faults or landslides of both marine and shoreline

-16 E) Meteorological conditions; and
+16 facility areas;

-17 F) Water quality.
+17 B) mineral deposits;

-18
+18 C) seafloor substrate type, and;

-19 4) Bathymetry (bottom topography) and Shoreline Topography (LIDAR)
+19 D) hydrocarbon resources.

 20

-21
+21 6) Biological features, including, but not limited to:

-22 5) Geologic structure, including, but not limited to:
+22 ŕ A) Critical marine habitats (see Definitions);

-23 A) Geologic hazards, such as faults or landslides of both marine and shoreline
+23 B) Other marine habitats;

-24 facility areas;
+24 C) Fish and shellfish stocks and other biologically important species;

-25 B) Mineral deposits;
+25 D) Recreationally or commercially important finfish or shellfish species;

-26 C) Seafloor substrate type; and
+26 E) Planktonic and benthic flora and fauna;

-27 D) Hydrocarbon resources.
+27 F) Other elements important to the marine ecosystem; and

-28
+28 G) Marine species migration routes.

-29 6) Biological features, including, but not limited to:
+29

-30 A) Critical marine habitats (see Definitions);
+30 7) Cultural, economic, and social uses affected by the project including, but not

-31 B) Other marine habitats;
+31 limited to:

-32 C) Fish and shellfish stocks and other biologically important species;
+32 A) Commercial and sport fishing;

-33 D) Recreationally or commercially important finfish or shellfish species;
+33 B) State or Federally protected areas;

-34 E) Planktonic and benthic flora and fauna;
+34 C) Scientific research;

-35 F) Other elements important to the marine ecosystem; and
+35 D) Ports, navigation, and Dredge Material Disposal sites;

-36 G) Marine species migration routes.
+36 E) Recreation;

-37
+37 F) Coastal Communities Economy;

-38 7) Cultural, economic, and social uses affected by the project including, but not
+38 G) Aquaculture;

-39 limited to:
+39 H) Waste discharge;

-40 A) Commercial and sport fishing;
+40 I) Utility or pipeline corridors and transmission lines;

-41 B) State or Federally protected areas;
+41 J) Military Uses; and

-42 C) Scientific research;
+42 K) Aesthetic Resources.

-43 D) Ports, navigation, and Dredge Material Disposal sites;
+43 . .

-44 E) Recreation;
+44 8) Significant historical, cultural or archeological resources.

-45 F) Coastal Communities Economy;
+45 2.

-46 G) Aquaculture;
+46 9) Other data as determined to be necessary and appropriate to evaluate the effects

-47 H) Waste water or other discharge;
+47 of the proposed project by the regulating agencies.

-48 I) Utility or pipeline corridors and transmission lines;
+48